The Gunny Sack

 Lime Sherbet Punch Recipe

 This Lime Sherbet Punch recipe is a refreshing combination of sweet and zesty.
-It is perfect for serving at Christmas parties, St. Patrick’s Day and at baby showers!
+It is perfect for serving at Christmas parties, St. Patrick’s Day, and baby showers!

 lime sherbet, limeade concentrate, and lemon-lime soda for lime sherbet punch

-You only need four ingredients to make lime sherbet punch: frozen limeade concentrate, water, lime sherbet, and lemon-lime soda!
+There are only four ingredients in lime sherbet punch: frozen limeade concentrate, water, lime sherbet, and lemon-lime soda!

-Do you have any suggestions for a frozen limeade concentrate substitute?
 You can substitute the limeade concentrate and water with 5 1/2 cups of chilled limeade or lemonade.
-It can be purchased ready-made or you can make juice using Kool-Aid or Crystal Light powder.
+It can be purchased ready-made, or you can make juice using Kool-Aid or Crystal Light powder.

 scoops of lime sherbet floating on limeade in pitcher